4 Common Questions About Electricians in Texas

 3. How Much Could I Earn?

-Earnings can be even higher depending on your specific location.
-For example, electricians in Travis County made a median annual salary of $48,221 in 2016.
-And electricians in the Gulf Coast Workforce Development Area had median earnings of $49,833.3
+But earnings can be even higher depending on your specific location.
+For example, electricians in the Gulf Coast Workforce Development Area made an average annual salary of $56,420 in 2018.
+And electricians in the South East Texas Workforce Development Area had average earnings of $59,598.3

 4. What Is the Job Outlook for This Career?

 Electricians have excellent prospects in Texas.
-Employment in this trade is expected to increase nearly 28 percent statewide between 2014 and 2024, resulting in almost 16,000 new jobs.
-Job growth rates are expected to be even higher in areas like Tarrant County (30 percent) and Travis County (45 percent).3
+Employment in this trade is expected to increase more than 17 percent statewide between 2016 and 2026, resulting in more than 10,600 new jobs.
+Job growth rates are expected to be even higher in certain regions of the state.
+For instance, the Rural Capital Workforce Development Area and the North Central Workforce Development Area both have projected increases of more than 36 percent.3

 Get Started Right Now